nixuris/serein-cli/README.md

 *   **Archive Operations:** Compress and extract files using 7z, with support for password protection.
 *   **YouTube Audio Download:** Download audio from YouTube URLs using `yt-dlp` with embedded thumbnails and metadata.
 *   **Git Helper:** A collection of aliases for common Git commands.
+*   **Todo Management:** An interactive terminal-based application for managing todo lists with contexts, priorities, and more.

 ## Installation